piapiekarek/ansible-windows-workstation-configuration/readme.md

 Warning: The command above needs a comma separated list of arguments, thus the comma at the end of the IP Address.

+### Set password and username in yml file instead of command line

-instead of passing the arguments in the command line, you can set them inside the yml file (uncomment the lines ansible_user and ansible_password, and set both)
+Instead of passing the username and password arguments in the command line, you can set them inside the yml file (uncomment the lines ansible_user and ansible_password, and set both)

 Afterwards run the following command:

 ``` bash